storj/docs/code/Style.md

 Of course, if an argument is not needed then there is no need to add it.

+There are cases where this order is not ideal; use your best judgment when deciding whether to deviate.

 ### Arguments

 Prefer separate func or a typed enum instead of a boolean argument.
 They keep the callers clearer: